Ten Worst LinkedIn Profile Mistakes

 You're just a number on LinkedIn...

-LinkedIn had over 722,000,000 members as at December 2020.
-The number grows by an estimated two per second.
+LinkedIn had an estimated 930,000,000 members as at April 2023.
+The number grows by an estimated three per second.
 You are competing for attention with all of these people, and they all have limited attention spans, and limited capacity to recall what your special skill is.

 So if you cite five separate roles or services in your headline, and have several current jobs, that makes it very difficult for people to focus on what makes you special.